wan01188/7462-covid-report/README.md

 This is an example report that uses COVID-19 data from the New York Times to illustrate the use of automation processes.

-First, we load some necessary libraries, define some key variables, then read in the data:
+First, we load some necessary libraries, and define some key variables, then read in the data:

 ``` r